thevtm/mini-image-loader/README.md

 Force output to a given format.

-Adjust the lossless quality with the `quality` property.
+Adjust the lossless compression quality with the `quality` property.

 **Param**: `enum`, one of `png`, `jpeg`, `tiff`, `webp`.